OverDEdge/Snake-Game/README.md

 At every step of 50 points the snake will speed up, reaching the max speed at (currently) 350 points.

 ## How to start the application
-Download a copy of the repository into a folder named 'snake'.
-Navigate to location where newly created 'snake' folder is located.
-In Command Prompt type:
+Download a copy of the repository stand in root directory and in Command Prompt type:

 ```
 python -m snake